AliensoftGames/CoolShapes-virus/README.md

 # Build

 Go to project window,virus2 properties then go to publish and hit "Publish now".You don't need to modify something,everything is setted up.

+# Open the project

+Make sure you download all "virus2" folder.After that,open visual studio (minimum 2019) and click "open a project or solution" and navigate to C:\SomeFoldersThatYouHave\virus2\virus2\virus2.sln and hit open.
+Done!